LarsBesselmann/WCA-EJA-GettingStarted/README.md

 - What is the Weather Underground API?
 - Who is providing the Weather Underground API?
 - What is the URL of the Weather Underground API?
+- What is the package name of the DefaultWeatherData class?

 Hint: